Return of campus workouts means a ray of hope for college football

 College athletes will start returning to campus for workouts in two weeks.
 Universities increasingly have pledged to resume in-person classes this fall.
 This is the most optimistic I’ve felt about the college football season being played since this wretched pandemic shuttered sports.

 Nothing is guaranteed, of course.
-This is more gut feeling, fully aware that the mechanics of a season likely will look different.
+This is more of a gut feeling, fully aware that the mechanics of a season likely will look different.
 Maybe there will be fewer games.
 Fans might not be allowed in stadiums initially, or in reduced numbers.
 Full-scale testing will be essential.
-But measured progress in loosening restrictions feels encouraging, and there’s nothing wrong with that given all the sadness and worry that’s consumed our lives the last few months.
+But measured progress in loosening restrictions feels encouraging, and there’s nothing wrong with that given all the sadness and worry that have consumed our lives the last few months.

 The NCAA’s decision last week to allow athletes to return to campus marks a significant step in a process that could pivot from one week to the next, depending on how effectively things proceed as all of society gradually reopens.